baruchel/karatsuba/README.md

     k = make_reciprocal_plan(range(8))

 returning a function of a single argument (a list of the same size).
+It should be faster than naive recursive formula when the size is great enough.

 ## Performance